 The best example you can give you here is the example of 3D printed spare parts!
 Additive manufacturing is also a great solution to avoid storage problems.
 Indeed, a company can easily be bothered with its inventory.
 With additive manufacturing, you can get 3D printed spare parts on demand and you don’t need to stock them!
 Digitalizing production is a real advantage, and you should definitely start to think about it.
 Companies such as Whirlpool, Jaguar, or Volkswagen are using this manufacturing technique for some of their spare parts.

 The use of additive manufacturing could totally reshape your prototyping process.
-Once you got your 3D file, creating and manufacturing new iterations of your projects will be faster and cheaper than ever.
+Once you got your 3D file, an STL file for example, creating and manufacturing new iterations of your projects will be faster and cheaper than ever.
 Moreover, testing functional prototypes has never been so easy.

 Your product development process will definitely benefit from the adoption of additive manufacturing, it will significantly boost your R&D process.
 Saving time and money to get better prototypes is what 3D printing can offer you, and it could have a great impact on your products, and on your whole business.